A choice of screens to fit your needs.

 We also offer two premium options providing enhanced image quality but with different characteristics.
 Both premium options are available as raw material only that can be fitted very easily using tarp clips and bungee chords.

 Click here for comparison of TYPE2 and TYPE3 image quality.
-I will add comparison of TYPE 1 and TYPE 3 shortly.

 Important notes on Type 2 and Type 3 screens: